-The preferred option for water supply is to continue to rely on water harvesting for household use with no extension of the public supply, except to new commercial connections at Wood Street Town Centre.
+The preferred option for water supply is to continue to rely on water harvesting for household use with no extension of the public supply.

 This will require new houses to be capable of collecting rainwater in sufficient quantities.
 Communal water storage for firefighting is supported.
 This water could also be sourced from MCWWS for emergencies, via connection to the Fire Station to be sited on Mangawhai Community Park.